TINECO TACKLES DIRTY CARPET MESSES WITH NEW CARPET ONE SPOT

 Smart Home Innovator Introduces A New Way to Spot Clean with Wireless Carpet Cleaner

-BERLIN, Nov.
+SEATTLE, Nov.
 1, 2022 /PRNewswire/ -- Tineco, a leading pioneer in floor care and smart home appliances, announced today the expansion of its carpet cleaner portfolio with the compact and portable CARPET ONE Spot.
 This new introduction builds on the recently launched carpet cleaning series including CARPET ONE, CARPET ONE PRO, and iCarpet, and further demonstrates Tineco's commitment to developing smarter cleaning solutions that offer consumers professional quality cleaning that can be used at home whenever and wherever needed.
-The CARPET ONE Spot is here just in time for the winter months, when consumers wish to keep the home clean with wetter weather and prepare for entertaining family and friends for the holidays.

 CARPET ONE Spot will effectively clean stained, dirty spots on a variety of surfaces including carpets, upholstery, stairs, or car interior.
 With the innovative Spot Mode and Tineco's proprietary iLoop™ Smart Sensor Technology, the device will detect, scrub and remove tough stains all by itself, without the need for frequent, manual scrubbing to clean the area.
 Based on the mess detected, the lightweight device automatically adjusts the roller speed and water flow to deliver a confident clean.